The Letter to the Galatians

 evil: Grk. ponēros, adj., evil, bad, and here means that which is marked by deviation from an acceptable moral or social standard, particularly as prescribed by God in His Word; evil, wicked.
 In the LXX ponēros translates Heb. ra, which can mean evil, bad or of little value (DNTT 1:565).
 In the Tanakh ra is used to describe both that which is ethically evil (Deut 1:35; 4:25) and something that is unpleasant, disagreeable or injurious (e.g. Deut 22:14; 28:35; Isa 3:11).

 age: Grk. aiōn, an extended period of time, here signifying a segment of extended time determined by qualifiers as present or future; age.
-In the LXX aiōn translates Heb. ōlam (SH-5769; BDB 761), "long duration, antiquity or futurity," first in Genesis 3:22.
+In the LXX aiōn translates Heb. ōlam (BDB 761), "long duration, antiquity or futurity," first in Genesis 3:22.
 Olam is also used adverbially to mean "for ever, for all time," (Gen 9:12), as well as ancient time (Gen 6:4; 49:26), and indefinite futurity (Deut 15:17).
 Time is an integral component of the triune universe that God created (Gen 1:1).
 The Hebrew term ōlam is generally concerned with the duration of time in relation to something specific, such as a man's life (DNTT 3:827).

 In the Besekh Yeshua and the apostles generally speak of two specific ages – the present age (Heb. olam hazeh; Matt 28:20; Mark 10:30; Titus 2:12) and the age to come (Heb. olam haba; Matt 12:32; Mark 10:30; Heb 6:5).
 We may say that the present age is evil because the world lies in the power of the evil one (2Cor 4:4; 1Jn 5:19).
 Yeshua's death was intended to not only provide atonement but deliverance from Satan's power.